implydata/plywood/README.md

 ## Introduction

-Plywood is a JavaScript library that tries to simplify the task of building powerful, data driven interfaces and visualizations around OLAP databases.
+Plywood is a JavaScript library that tries to simplify the task of building powerful, data-driven interfaces and visualizations around OLAP databases.

 Plywood comes with it's own [expression language]() that is architected around the principles of nested Split-Apply-Combine.
 A single Plywood expression can translate to multiple queries to the underlying database and the resulting output is a nested data structure similar to the output of [`d3.nest`](http://bl.ocks.org/hubgit/raw/9133448/) that is meant to be consumed by tools like [D3.js](http://d3js.org/).